Search the Health Library

 Non-Invasive Cardiovascular Imaging Section

-The Non-Invasive Cardiovascular Imaging Section is composed of four service-units providing support for patient care, medical education and research, both clinical and experimental.
-The backbone of the service remains the Echocardiography Laboratory.
+The Non-Invasive Cardiovascular Imaging Section is composed of separate imaging service-units (Echocardiography, Cardiovascular CT, Cardiac MRI service, Vascular Imaging Laboratory) providing support for patient care, medical education and research, both clinical and basic.

 The Echocardiographic Laboratory